abend0c1/pub/README.md

 PUB! is a Programmable USB Button on which you can program with a sequence of keystrokes.
 When you press the button those keystrokes are "replayed" over a USB connection.
+The button is programmed using an innovative and slightly quirky interface that does not require any custom software to be installed on your computer.
+All you need is a text editor like Notepad or gedit.